 - Entire Unit

-- Animosity (Undead) - This model can't be included in the same army as Undead.
+- Animosity [Undead or Thamarite] - This model can't be included in the same army as a Undead or Thamarite model.

 - Shield Wall (Order) - Models in this unit get +4 ARM while B2B with another model in the unit, unless the attack originates in their rear arc.
 Lasts until the beginning of their next activation.

 - Spell Ward - This model cannot be targeted by spells.

 - He has +1 MAT and 5 HP.